Vietnam.vn - Nền tảng quảng bá Việt Nam

 Simulation of a large-scale Captura facility to extract CO2 from seawater.
 Photo: Captura

-The carbon filtration process will use Captura’s patented electrolysis process called Direct Ocean Capture (DOC).
-The company aims to remove carbon at scale at a lower cost than previous methods.
-The system will also use only renewable electricity and seawater as inputs to reduce its environmental impact, New Atlas reported on May 11.
+The carbon filtration process will use Captura’s patented electrolysis process, called Direct Ocean Capture (DOC).
+The company aims to remove carbon at a large scale at a lower cost than previous methods.
+The system will also use only renewable electricity and seawater as input to reduce environmental impact, New Atlas reported on May 11.

-DOC technology has the potential to filter billions of tons of carbon from the ocean.
-Accordingly, the purified seawater is fed into a filtration facility, which uses electrolysis technology to create acid.
+DOC technology has the potential to remove billions of tons of carbon from the ocean.
+Accordingly, the cleaned seawater is fed into a filtration facility, which uses electrolysis technology to create acid.
 This acid is then added to the seawater, triggering a chemical reaction that separates CO2 from the water.

 The process is accelerated by using a gas-liquid contactor (a type of electrical switch) and a vacuum pump, which creates a stream of CO2.
 This CO2 can then be sequestered or reused for other purposes.